kaelannet/MoocBase/README.md

 executing simple transactions in series
 * Kaelan Nettleship - added support for B+ tree indices, efficient join algorithms, query optimization, multigranularity locking to support concurrent execution of transactions, and database recovery.

+## Purpose:
+A fully operational Relational Database Management System based on PostGres SQL that offers similar functionality including table creation, table joins, complex querying.
+MOOCbase also supports use for multiple users (concurrency) and recovery in the case of a system crash.

 ## The code